rabbitmq/rabbitmq-website/site/oauth2-examples-azure.md

 ## Configure RabbitMQ to use Azure AD as OAuth 2.0 authentication backend

 The configuration on Azure side is done.
-You now have to configure RabbitMQ to use the resources you just created.
+Next, configure RabbitMQ to use these resources.

 [rabbitmq.config](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/azure/rabbitmq.config) is a sample RabbitMQ advanced configuration to **enable Azure AD as OAuth 2.0 authentication backend** for the RabbitMQ Management UI.

-Update it with the following values (you should have noted these in the previous steps):
+Update it with the following values:

 * **Tenant ID** associated to the app that you registered in Azure AD
 * **Application ID** associated to the app that you registered in Azure AD
 * Value of the **jwks_uri** key from `https://login.microsoftonline.com/{TENANT_ID}/v2.0/.well-known/openid-configuration`